 Don’t underestimate the importance of a website for your business.
 If you’re thinking at all about de-prioritising it and waiting until you’re more established, think again.
 Creating a website should be one of the first things you do when you open a photography business.
+Choosing the right website template can also make a significant difference in the overall look and functionality of your website.

 Think for a moment how people might find a photographer for their wedding or an event.
 Maybe they ask friends for a recommendation.
 Or maybe they just ask Google.
 Either way, they want to see a website with examples of the photographer’s work and a list of prices and services.